Suffrage Exhibits

 To honor the 100th anniversary of the ratification of the 19th Amendment Historic Vienna, Inc. has presented a series of 5 exhibits on the Women’s Rights Movement.
-Annual exhibits related to the women’s rights movement continue at the Freeman Store through 2020, which marks the 100th anniversary of adoption of the Constitutional amendment allowing women to vote.
-Note: the final exhibit will remain in place through 2021, due to the pandemic.
+Annual exhibits related to the women’s rights movement continued at the Freeman Store through 2020, which marked the 100th anniversary of adoption of the Constitutional amendment allowing women to vote.

 Please learn more about Historic Vienna’s Women’s Suffrage exhibits by clicking on the links below.
 VERY detailed information is available in these two Adobe Acrobat PDFs which include all the information displayed during our first two exhibits at the Freeman Store and Museum.